 In both cases, he receives a warning to cease his inquiries.
 The threat in the movie feels more literal, an actual warning from a secret society that he is in physical danger if he continues his questions.
 The alert in the story feels closer to an existential warning, that his questions into what took place is an investigation into his own desires, and may well endanger his own sense of self.

 Now the doctor tries to visit the prostitute of the night before, with him discovering that she has AIDS in the movie and syphilis in the story.
 He goes to a café, casually flips through a newspaper before reading that the night before a beauty queen overdosed on drugs, the account in the New York Post of the movie, or that a baroness committed suicide while staying at a hotel, the plot point of the story.

 Shortly after coming across the story, there is this passage:

 He would see her; no one on earth could stop him from seeing the woman who had died because of him; indeed, who had died for him.
 He was the cause of her death – he alone – if this was the same woman.
 Yes, it was she.
 Returned to the hotel at four o’clock in the morning in the company of two men!
 Probably the same ones who had brought Nightingale to the train station a few hours later.
 They didn’t have a lot of scruples, those two!

-Fridolin very much wants to transform what has taken place, a messy, unsuccessful search for sex, into a gallant quest.
-The two men who returned this woman to the hotel are those who took Nightingale away, with his own self, his own mind eliminating all evidence of this inconvenient desire.
+Fridolin very much wants to transform what has taken place – a messy, unsuccessful search for sex – into a gallant quest.
+The two men who returned this woman to the hotel are those who took Nightingale away – they embody his own self, his own mind, eliminating all evidence of this inconvenient desire.